IfanTsai/ebpf-tcp-ping/README.md

 [中文](./README_CN.md)

-# ebpf-tcp-ping
+# eBPF-TCP-Ping

-## introduction
+## Introduction

-tcp ping command tool based on xdp and ebpf

-- xdp_ping.c: xdp program, it will be loaded to kernel or NIC, it can return tcp rst package before tcp syn package enters the kernel protocol stack
+TCP ping command tool based on ebpf, using kprobe to calculate RTT in the kernel space rather than user space.
+In addition, we can speed up the packet return through XDP.

-- tcp_ping.go: tcp ping command tool, it can send a tcp syn package to other server, and use the ebpf to hook kernel tcp status function to calculate RTT
+- tcp_ping.go: TCP ping command tool, it can send a TCP SYN packet to other server, and use the eBPF to hook kernel tcp status function to calculate RTT.

+- xdp_ping.c: XDP program, it will be loaded to kernel or NIC.
+Before SYN packet enter the kernel protocol stack, it can rewrite the packet into RST and return the original way.

+## Quick Start
-## load xdp program to NIC
+### load XDP program to NIC

+**The loading of XDP is optional and is only used to speed up the packet return.
+You can choose to use the return packet that comes with the kernel instead of XDP.**

 Please check your NIC in Makefile

 ```Makefile
 NIC   ?= eth0
 ```

-install and uninstall
+install or uninstall XDP program
 ```
 make
 sudo make install
 sudo make uninstall
 ```

-## ping other server
+### ping other server

 help